Performance Analysis of Active Large Intelligent Surfaces (LISs): Uplink Spectral Efficiency and Pilot Training: System Model

 \section{System Model}

 Consider an uplink LIS system with $N$ LISs ($N \ge 1$) sharing the same frequency band.
+Recall that the term LIS is here used to denote a DMA-based large antenna array.
 Each LIS is located in two-dimensional Cartesian space along the $xy$-plane, serving $K$ devices, as shown in Fig. \ref{fig.1}.
-Each LIS is composed of $K$ LIS units, each of which serves a single-antenna device occupying a $2L \times 2L$ square shaped subarea of the entire LIS.
+Each LIS is divided into $K$ non-overlapping LIS units, each of which serves a single-antenna device occupying a $2L \times 2L$ square shaped subarea of the entire LIS.
+Therefore, we consider $K$ devices and $K$ LIS units for each LIS where device $k$ transmits its uplink signal to LIS unit $k$ (i.e., one device per LIS unit).
 We assume that each LIS unit has its own signal process unit, which collects the signal received at the LIS unit for estimating CSI and detecting uplink signal from the serving device, as assumed in \cite{ref.Hu2018assignment} and \cite{ref.Hu2018hardware}.
 A large number of antennas, $M$, are deployed on the surface of each LIS unit with $\Delta L$ spacing, arranged in a rectangular lattice centered on the $(x, y)$ coordinates of the corresponding device.
-Considering the location of device $k$ at LIS $n$ as $({x_{nk}},{y_{nk}},{z_{nk}})$, antenna $m$ of LIS unit $k$ at LIS $n$ will be located at $({x^{\rm{LIS}}_{nkm}},{y^{\rm{LIS}}_{nkm}},0)$ where $x_{nkm}^{{\rm{LIS}}} \in \left[ {{x_{nk}} - L,{x_{nk}} + L} \right]$ and $y_{nkm}^{{\rm{LIS}}} \in \left[ {{y_{nk}} - L,{y_{nk}} + L} \right]$.
+Given the location $({x_{nk}},{y_{nk}},{z_{nk}})$ of device $k$ at LIS $n$, antenna $m$ of LIS unit $k$ at LIS $n$ will be located at $({x^{\rm{LIS}}_{nkm}},{y^{\rm{LIS}}_{nkm}},0)$, and each device will transmit the uplink signal toward the center of its LIS unit.
+Also, each device will control its transmission power according to a target signal-to-noise-ratio (SNR), $\gamma_{\rm{t}}$, to avoid the near-far problem.
 Fig. {\ref{fig.1}} illustrates our system model for an indoor case with a single LIS and an outdoor case with multiple LISs.
 In case of single LIS, as shown in Fig. \ref{fig.1a}, the desired signal is affected, exclusively, by \emph{intra-LIS interference} which is defined as the interference generated by multiple devices located within the same LIS area.
-On the other hand, for the case of multiple LISs, as shown in Fig. \ref{fig.1b}, the desired signal can be affected by both \emph{intra-LIS} and \emph{inter-LIS interference} simultaneously.
+On the other hand, in case of multiple LISs, as shown in Fig. \ref{fig.1b}, the desired signal can be affected by both \emph{intra-LIS} and \emph{inter-LIS interference} simultaneously.
 Here, \emph{inter-LIS interference} corresponds to the interference generated by devices serviced by other LISs.

-Some LIS units may overlap depending on the locations of their associated devices, resulting in severe performance degradation.
-To prevent this problem, we assume that each LIS consists of $K$ non-overlapping LIS units that use an orthogonal multiple access scheme among devices with similar locations.
-Moreover, each device controls its transmission power toward the center of its LIS unit according to a target signal-to-noise-ratio (SNR), to avoid the near-far problem.